racket/rhombus/rhombus/binding-macros.md

    functions (effectively: the fused closure for those two functions).

-These four pieces are assembled into a parenthesized-tuple syntax object, and then packed with the `pack_binding` function to turn it into a valid binding expansion.
+These four pieces are assembled into a parenthesized-tuple syntax object, and then packed with the `bind_ct.pack` function to turn it into a valid binding expansion.
 The transformer functions are called with a variable for the matcher input as a first argument and the transformer's data as the second argument.
 The match-building